ADLS Tuition Policy.

 - Advanced Arabic and AS/A’ Level (with or without exam).

-- Qur’anic Arabic of all levels (plus Hifdh and Tajweed rules).
+- Qur’anic Arabic to all levels (plus Hifdh and Tajweed rules).

 Our tuition rates are in line with fairest fees and are competitively priced.
 Fees are often subject to review/change on a yearly basis, but these changes are minimal.
-We no longer advertise fees on the site due to the occasional changes so the best way to find out is via email or a phone call.
-Fees reflect a number of factors some of which are mentioned hereunder:
+We rarely advertise exact fees on the site due to occasional changes that are often too detailed and may necessitate regular website adjustments, as well as the varying individual and personal circumstances that people have.
+The best way to find out about exact fees is via email or a phone call.
+Fees reflect a number of factors most of which are mentioned hereunder.